About us

 Chief Executive Officer

 Charmian has worked for the Armed Forces Education Trust since 2016 as the Trust’s Chief Executive Officer.
-Over the past 5 years, Charmian has developed an excellent understanding of the issues faced by Armed Forces families, building upon her experiences having served as an officer in the Royal Corps of Signals.
+Over the past 8 years, Charmian has developed an excellent understanding of the issues faced by Armed Forces families, building upon her experiences having served as an officer in the Royal Corps of Signals.
 Since leaving the Army, Charmian has worked for many years in tertiary education and the commercial sector.
-As mother of three school-age children, together with her professional experience, Charmian has first-hand experience of the funding issues currently facing the education system.
+As mother of three young adults, together with her professional experience, Charmian has first-hand experience of the funding issues currently facing the education system.

 Alan Behagg MBE